alekspetrov/mcp-docs-service/docs/guides/llm-optimized-docs.md

 ## Overview

 The LLM-Optimized Documentation feature allows you to generate a single consolidated markdown file containing your project's documentation, specifically formatted and optimized for Large Language Models (LLMs).
 This approach, inspired by Andrej Karpathy's insight that documentation should be designed for LLM consumption, creates a comprehensive resource that fits within an LLM's context window.
+This feature is now available in version 0.6.0.

 ## Why Optimize Documentation for LLMs?